m-cheung/rms-dev/README.md

 ## Deployment on Heroku

+This section is outdated.
+Will be updated in a bit!

 To get this project to work on Heroku, you need to:

 1. Remove the `"PORT": 8080` line from the `betterScripts` / `start-prod` section of `package.json`.